 Using the Event Status Custom Criteria shown above, all but cancelled appointments would receive the follow-up reminder.

 If you wanted a client to schedule a follow-up meeting more than a month away, instead of sending the reminder immediately (as shown in the example), set the timing closer to when the follow up meeting should take place.
-Remember, you can schedule follow-up reminders to go out up to a year later.
+Remember, you can schedule follow-up reminders to go out up to 3 years later.

 Ask for Reviews